-On today’s date in 1865, Samuel Cunard, a Canadian-born British shipping magnate, died in London, England.
+On today’s date in 1865, Samuel Cunard, a Halifax-born shipping magnate, died in London, England’s affluent Kensington neighbourhood.

-Cunard’s first crossing was made in May 1840, and regular mail service began in July, when the Britannia sailed from Liverpool to Halifax and then on to Boston in 14 days and 8 hours.
+With his partners, he formed the British & North American Royal Mail Steam Packet Company, later known as the Cunard Line.
+Cunard’s first crossing was made in May 1840, and regular mail service began in July, when the Britannia sailed from Liverpool to Halifax and then on to Boston in 14 days and eight hours.

 In 1859, for his contributions to British shipping, Cunard was created a Baronet by Queen Victoria.

 He died the following decade, on April 28, 1865, after leaving control of the Cunard Line to his son Edward.